sbaue/imdos-ublue/README.md

 When you begin to customise the system for your workflow you should choose your package sources according to these priorities:

-1. Flatpaks
+1. Flatpaks:
 Use them whenever available.
 This is your bread and butter and we run the official [Flathub Repository](https://flathub.org/home).
 You have a problem with one of them, everyone has that problem, so you are more likely to find help.

-2. Podman container
+2. Podman container:
 These are managed by [distrobox](https://github.com/89luca89/distrobox) here.
 You find a few exampes below.
 They are little containers containing normal linux distributions, including their fully functional package managers.
 You can use the [Podman Desktop](https://flathub.org/apps/details/io.podman_desktop.PodmanDesktop) flatpak available in Software to manage them.
 Just delete the box if you messed it up.
 Keep in mind though that they have write access and use your home directory.

-3. RPM-OStree
+3. RPM-OStree:
 If nothing else works you can change the base system directly.
 One of the reasons this repo exists is so that you DON'T have to do this.
 Because anything can happen.
 [Silverblue documentation(https://docs.fedoraproject.org/en-US/fedora-silverblue/getting-started/#package-layering)] explains it's use a bit.

 ## Just